-The ECB publishes Supervisory Banking Statistics on the following aspects of banks designated as significant institutions:
+The ECB publishes aggregated supervisory banking statistics on the following aspects of banks designated as significant institutions (SIs):

 |Balance sheet composition (EUR billions; percentages)|

 |Return on equity||6.85%||6.16%||5.76%||6.01%||5.83%|

 |CET 1 ratio (transitional definition)||14.19%||14.40%||14.35%||14.33%||14.37%|

 |Tier 1 ratio (transitional definition)||15.40%||15.60%||15.60%||15.55%||15.58%|

 |Total capital ratio (transitional definition)||17.83%||18.01%||18.01%||18.00%||18.05%|

 |Leverage ratio (transitional definition)||5.32%||5.50%||5.41%||5.42%||5.42%|

 |Leverage ratio (fully phased-in definition)||5.11%||5.29%||5.23%||5.24%||5.26%|